 As a part of compliance, all drivers need to maintain good health and to have routine physicals and alcohol tests to ensure their safety and the safety of everyone on the roads.

 It is important to note, that accidents do happen even when all safety precautions have been met.
 For this reason, the FMCSA only allows a carrier to proceed with litigation once they have proven proper compliance with this safety bill.
 For example, there might be an alleged event where the broker is prosecuted for their poor selection or retention of a motor carrier was negligent.
 When a 3PL is compliant with the Transportation and Logistics Hiring Reform Act of 2017, they alleviate the concern that they did not do their jobs in screening the carriers and drivers.
 East Coast Transport is interested in compliance with the H.R.
-1568 Act because they understand how important it is to have compliance, safety, and accountability when moving large freight, no matter the contents of the shipments.
+1568 Act because they understand how important it is to have compliance, safety, and accountability when moving freight.
 Regardless of the commodity.